Åråsen Stadion: Facilities

-Åråsen Stadion has a capacity of 12,250 spectators, all seated.
+Åråsen Stadion has a capacity of 10,540 spectators.
 The stadium consists of four single-tier stands.
 The western stand is the main stand, with the upper section consisting of luxury boxes and club seating for 700 people.
-For sponsorship reasons it is known as the Lillestrøm Torv Stand, after a local shopping center.
-The southern part of the East Stand houses the Kanarifansen, the official LSK supporters' group, while the northern part has unreserved seating.
-The South Stand is named for Romerikes Blad, the local newspaper, while the North Stand is named for Legea, a sportswear manufacturer.
-The latter is used for away fans.
-The stadium is owned by Åråsen Stadion AS, which is again wholly owned by Lillestrøm SK.
-Operation of the venue's commercial properties is done by Åråsen Eiendom AS, which is owned 75 percent by Åråsen Stadion and 25 percent by Lillestrømbanken.
-The stadium is within walking distance of both the town center of Lillestrøm and Lillestrøm Station.
-Lillestrøm SK hold their training sessions in the nearby Lillestrøm Stadion and LSK-Hallen.
+For sponsorship reasons, it is known as the Romerike Sparebank Stand, after a local bank.
+The southern part of the East Stand houses the Kanarifansen, the official LSK supporters' group, while the northern part holds the away supporters.
+The South Stand is named for Romerikes Blad, the local newspaper, while the North Stand is named for Puma, the current sportswear manufacturer.
+The stadium is owned by Åråsen Stadion AS, which is fully owned by Lillestrøm SK.
+Operation of the venue's commercial properties is done by Åråsen Eiendom AS, which is 75 per cent owned by Åråsen Stadion and 25 per cent by Romerike Sparebank.
+The stadium is within walking distance of both the town centre of Lillestrøm and Lillestrøm Station.
+Lillestrøm SK holds their training sessions in the nearby Lillestrøm Stadion and LSK-Hallen.
+Since 2012 the Norway national football team has been using Åråsen and Lillestrøm stadion for training, largely due to not using an artificial turf, in addition to the near proximity to Oslo and the airport at Gardermoen.